Sea level rise in Venice

 Rising sea levels pose a major threat to Venice, Italy.
-A city renowned for its cultural heritage, deep history, and unique ecosystem.
-Currently, Venice is facing increasing risks of major flooding and damage.
-This is due to both rising sea levels and subsidence, which is the progressive sinking of the ground.
-The subsidence is cause by Tectonic Plates shifting near the Italian coast.
-Sea levels rise as a result of global warming, but in two ways.
-First, increased ocean temperatures lead to thermal expansion, which means that when water heats up, it expands.
-The second way being that the glaciers and ice sheets are melting due to raised global temperatures.
+Known for its old structures, layers of history, and unique ties to the water, Venice faces increasing risks of major flooding and damage due to both rising sea levels and subsidence.
 Studies show a range of future projections for sea-level rise in Venice, with the likely outcome by 2100 being a rise of 21–52 cm.

-The city's low elevation and position within the Venice lagoon and an intricate series of canals make Venice particularly vulnerable to sea level changes.
-The constant flooding provides a great disruption of the daily life in Venice and can often damage infrastructure or even historical landmarks such as St. Mark's Basilica.
-The flooding has an immense impact on the civilians in Venice, causing some people to consider leaving Venice and also causing deaths.
-Venetians have implemented various adaptation and mitigation strategies.
-Headlined by the MOSE project, a series of floodgates to protect the lagoon from high tides.
-This project costed Venice over 6 billion Euro.
+Low elevation, proximity to the Venice lagoon, and the city's series of canals make it particularly vulnerable to sea level changes.
+Flooding is a frequent and damaging disruption that poses threats to cultural heritage, biodiversity, public health, and tourism.
+Venetians have implemented measures to mitigate these changes, such as glass barriers, elevating lower lying areas of the city, and MOSE, a series of floodgates to protect the lagoon from high tides.

-Historical context of sea level changes in Venice
+Research paints a troubling picture for the future of the city and its surrounding areas if current climate trends continue or intensify.

+History

-Over the last three decades, Venice has experienced significant changes in relative sea level which has been driven by a combination of global sea-level rise and local subsidence.
+Since the 1990s Venice has experienced changes in relative sea level.
+This has been driven by a combination of global sea-level rise and local subsidence caused by tectonic plates shifting near the Italian coast.
 Between 1993 and 2019, tide-gauge measurements in Venice, after correcting for subsidence, indicate an average sea-level rise of approximately 2.76 ± 1.75 mm per year.
-This rate is notably higher than the historical trend observed between 1872 and 2019, which was estimated at 1.23 ± 0.13 mm per year.
+This rate is higher than the historical trend observed between 1872 and 2019, which was estimated at 1.23 ± 0.13 mm per year.

-Venetian sea level is closely linked to broader Mediterranean and Adriatic Sea trends, which, in turn, are influenced by complex oceanic and atmospheric dynamics.
-The exchange of water through the Strait of Gibraltar is a major factor contributing to uncertainties in regional sea-level rise projections.
-Also, short-term fluctuations due to atmospheric pressure variations, storm surges, and tidal cycles have exacerbated the flooding events experienced in the city.
+Venetian sea level is linked to broader Mediterranean and Adriatic Sea trends, which are influenced by oceanic and atmospheric dynamics.
+The exchange of water through the Strait of Gibraltar is one factor contributing to uncertainties in regional sea-level rise projections.
+Short-term fluctuations in atmospheric pressure variations, storm surges, and tidal cycles also exacerbate the flooding events.

-Sea-level rise has already impacted Venice and will bring growing challenges.
-The frequency and intensity of acqua alta (high water events) have increased, leading to disruptions in daily life, damage to infrastructure, and a greater need for adaptive measures.
+Sea-level rise has already affected Venice and will continue to challenge the city.
+The frequency and intensity of acqua alta (high water events) have increased.
+This has led to disruptions in daily life, damage to infrastructure, and a greater need for adaptive measures.
 In response, large-scale engineering projects like the MOSE (Modulo Sperimentale Elettromeccanico) barrier system have been developed to protect the city from extreme flooding.
 While these efforts have provided temporary relief, continued sea-level rise and ongoing subsidence remain pressing concerns for the long-term sustainability of Venice.